CindyLyu1953/MDI_database_wireframe/README.md

 ### Progressive Information Disclosure
 - **Search Results**: View concise overviews with key information
 - **Article Details**: See condensed versions of all extracted features
-- **View Full**: Expand to see complete verbatim text (button only appears when additional details are available)
+- **View Full Text**: Expand condensed content when it exceeds the preview length.
+- **View Verbatim Text**: Read the original verbatim excerpt when provided.

 ### Personal Management
 - **User Profile**: Set your username and institution